gnllucena/queue-bootstrap/README.md

 Hey, ever use [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)?
 I didn't, I just use my interfaces for unit testing, if you won't use IoC, keep your interfaces and classes together, it's easier to maintain and expand.

 ### Exceptions
-In this application there is a [Exception Handling Middleware](https://github.com/gnllucena/api-bootstrap/blob/master/src/api/Middlewares/ExceptionHandlingMiddleware.cs), so every thrown exception will be catched on it and the corresponding status code will be sent to the client.
-Don't like to use exceptions?
-Well, there is 57 different exception classes on dotnet, maybe you should use them more often.

-### Controllers
-They serialize requests and send responses, that's all.
+RabbitMQ is well able to treat exceptions, so everytime an Exception occurs, so every thrown exception shouldn't be catched, just let RabbitMQ deadletters and errors messages do their work.

 ### Services
 Get everything your entity needs, validate it through FluentValidation and ValidationService, send it to it's repository (or cache, or message broker)